-Bitcoin mining market conditions-and macroeconomic conditions more broadly-have worsened materially since Q4 2021.
-As of November 28, 2022, the price of bitcoin had declined by more than 75% from its all-time-high in 2021, and network hash rate continues to hover near record-highs.
+Bitcoin mining and macroeconomic conditions worsened materially throughout 2022.
+By December 31, 2022, the price of bitcoin had declined by more than 75% from its all-time-high in 2021, and network hash rate hovered near record-highs.
 In preparation for a prolonged market downturn, in Q2 2022 the Company undertook measures to raise and conserve cash, reduce risk, and strengthen its balance sheet.